-$\blacksquare \blacklozenge \diamondsuit \blacktriangleright \flat \land \land 23$
+$\blacktriangleleft \blacklozenge \diamond \flat \flat \flat \times 25$

-To overcome the ergodicity problem, one can e.g. bend the rules a bit.
-Allow with a small probability a randomly chosen spin to swap state regardless of its neighbourhood, selecting the probabilities so that the total energy will still on average be the desired $E_0$ .
-Hence we still effectively conserve the energy E within some small fluctuation interval $\delta E$ , but overcome the barrier problem.
+- Allow with a small probability a randomly chosen spin to swap state regardless of its neighbourhood, selecting the probabilities so that the total energy will still on average be the desired E_0 . - Hence we still effectively conserve the energy E within some small fluctuation interval δE , but overcome the barrier problem.